Home Blog CDL Weight Rules

 CDL Weight Requirements 2026: GVWR, Axle Limits & Bridge Formula

-In the trucking industry, weight isn't just a number—it's a legal liability.
+In the trucking industry, weight isn't just a number — it's a legal liability.
 One of the most common reasons rookie drivers get shut down at a weigh station isn't because their truck is too heavy overall; it's because their weight distribution is wrong.

 Understanding CDL weight requirements separates the steering wheel holders from the professional operators.
 It involves mastering the difference between GVWR and GCWR, memorizing the Federal Bridge Formula, and knowing exactly how to "scale out" a load by sliding your fifth wheel or trailer tandems.

 This 2026 guide is your technical manual for staying legal, avoiding fines, and complying with all CDL weight requirements.
+For the written exam side of weight rules, practice with our Free CDL Practice Test.

 1. The Definitions: GVWR vs. GCWR vs. Gross Weight